Spartacus: Vengeance

 Spartacus: Vengeance is the second season of the American television series Spartacus, a Starz television series, which follows Spartacus: Blood and Sand.
 It premiered on January 27, and concluded on March 30, 2012.
-Its story follows Spartacus (played by Liam McIntyre, who replaces Andy Whitfield on the role), after he and his fellow gladiators kill their master Batiatus and escape from his ludus, or gladiatorial training school.
+Its story follows Spartacus (played by Liam McIntyre, who replaces Andy Whitfield in the role due to Whitfield's death), after he and his fellow gladiators kill their master Batiatus and escape from his ludus, or gladiatorial training school.
 Cast members and characters who return from the first season include Lucy Lawless as Lucretia, Peter Mensah as Oenomaus, Manu Bennett as Crixus, Dan Feuerriegel as Agron, Nick E. Tarabay as Ashur, Viva Bianca as Ilithyia, and Craig Parker as Gaius Claudius Glaber.
 Dustin Clare also reprises his role as Gannicus from Spartacus: Gods of the Arena, the prequel to Spartacus: Blood and Sand.

 On June 6, 2012, Starz and Anchor Bay Entertainment announced the season would be released in DVD and Blu-ray Disc formats on September 11, 2012, in a three-disc set.
 It was then announced that a third and final season will start in 2013 and would be known as Spartacus: War of the Damned.